dertristan/large-file-trackeR/README.md

 **How to use:**
 1. Copy `large-file-trackeR.R` into your repository.
-2. Open and run the script in R or RStudio.
+2. Open and run the script in your preferred IDE.
 3. After it runs, add and commit the updated `.gitattributes` file:
    ```bash
    git add .gitattributes